-I believe in connection, I believe in creativity, I believe in hard work, and I believe in french fries.
+I believe in connection, creativity, hard work, and french fries.
+Lots of french fries.

 a little bit about me